abilandz/PH8124/Lecture_5/Lecture_5.md

 ```
 because we didn't redirect the first **echo** command anywhere.

-Another piece of code in the same script or function can be embedded into another code block, and then redirected to another files.
+Another piece of code in the same script or function can be embedded into another code block, and then redirected to some other files.
 This way we can easily profile the code with redirectors, and decide what goes on the screen and what is archived in files.
 Typically, code blocks ```{ ... }``` are used when it's not beneficial to break down some large monolithic script into functions.

-When it comes to redirections, it is possible to treat loops in an analogous way as code blocks.
+When it comes to redirections, it is possible to treat loops analogously as code blocks.
 In particular, **for** and **while** loops have their own _stdout_ and _stderr_ streams, which can be redirected to the output files with ```1>``` and ```2>``` operators.
 In this way, you can disentangle what is happening in a particular loop, from what is happening in the rest of the code.
 Schematically, we would use for **for** loop:

 ```bash
 for Var in someList; do